Skip to main content

 5. Draught proofing

 Draught proofing is quite easy to do yourself.
 Simply seal up any unwanted gaps with draught proofing strips or sealant to prevent cold air entering and warm air escaping.
-It’s still one of one of the simplest and most cost-effective ways to save energy.
+It’s still one of the simplest and most cost-effective ways to save energy.
 After making the improvements, you’ll feel noticeably warmer.
 It’s important not to block air vents though as this can lead to poor air quality and damage to your home.

 • Typical cost: approximately £275 to fully draught proof your home.